• Home

 Man in the Middle Attack

-The most common (and simplest) way of doing Man in the Middle Attack is a passive attack in which an attacker makes free, malicious WiFi hotspots available to the public.
+The most common (and simplest) way of doing a Man in the Middle Attack is a passive attack in which an attacker makes free, malicious WiFi hotspots available to the public.

 Typically named in a way that corresponds to their location, they aren’t password protected.
 Once a victim connects to such a hotspot, the attacker gains full visibility to any online data exchange.

 The Man in the Middle Attack is very effective because of the nature of the HTTP protocol and data transfer which are all ASCII based.
-From Man in the Middle Attack, it’s possible to view an interview within the HTTP protocol and also in the data transferred.

-A newer variant of Man in the Middle Attack has been gaining popularity with cybercriminals due to its ease of execution.
-With a man-in-the-browser attack, an attacker needs is a way to inject malware into the computer, which will then install itself into the browser without the users’ knowledge, and will then record the data that is being sent between the victim and specific targeted websites, such as financial institutions, that are coded into the malware.
+With a man-in-the-browser attack, an attacker needs a way to inject malware into the computer, which will then install itself into the browser without the users’ knowledge, and will then record the data that is being sent between the victim and specifically targeted websites, such as financial institutions, that are coded into the malware.

 Once the malware has collected the specific data it was programmed to collect, it then transmits that data back to the attacker.